 This tendency for the self to continuously divide against itself leads inevitably to, not a single self but a profusion of opposing pairs of psychological parts.
 I am not talking about Schizophrenia here, or Multiple Personality Disorder – rather I am referring to a commonplace psychological reality that we are all familiar with in ourselves and others.
 We are all familiar with internal psychological conflict, and our language reflects this.
 When we are trying to make a decision, we say “Part of me feels this, and part of me feels that”.
 When we use the personal will to deny a thought, or a feeling, or a desire, we usually have a “reaction”, and suddenly find ourselves identifying with a part of ourselves that we had previously suppressed.

-The psychological parts might better be called soul parts, if the notion of soul was better understood, since each part is itself an expression of both an archetypal/transpersonal dimension and a personal one.
+These psychological parts might better be called soul parts, if we take notion of soul in the way it if understood in Archetypal Psychology, since each part is itself an expression of both an archetypal/transpersonal dimension and a personal one.
 Each soul part is deeply rooted in Consciousness, and inseparable from it.
 What gives the soul parts their ‘egoic’ and unconscious character is the failure of the series of transitory egoic identifications that we experience as ‘I’, to recognise their own source – Consciousness.

 The Origins of the Five Buddha Mandala

 There is a great deal that needs to be said about the phenomenon of egoic parts, and I will be returning to an exploration of this theme frequently in future posts.
-The mandala archetype will be providing the guiding structure for our exploration, and hopefully providing a graphic representation of the processes of internal disintegration and fusion that the egoic parts are subject to.
+The mandala archetype will be providing the guiding structure for our exploration, and hopefully providing a graphic representation of the both the processes of integration that we are capable of as we familiarise ourselves with Consciousness, and the processes of internal disintegration and fusion that we are subject to when we are identified with egoic parts.
 I will be drawing on the mandala-wisdom of Jung’s archetypal psychology, which itself draws from many traditions, but will be making particular reference to the highly developed mandala-wisdom that we in find Tibetan Buddhism.

 There are three main Buddhist teaching frameworks that came together to create the spiritual framework that we know from the Tibetan Buddhist mandalas.
 These are the five ‘wisdoms’; the four brahmavihāras and the five skandhas.
 Of these, the five skandhas (Sanskrit) are especially worth noting in the context of our discussion of egoic parts, because they constitute an analysis of this very phenomena of psychological disintegration and egoic fusion that we have been talking about.